Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Methodology

 \subsection{Problem Formulation}

-Suppose that there are a set of datasets which are divided into held-in and held-out datasets, a large vision-language model is first fine-tuned on the held-in and then evaluated in a zero-shot manner on the held-out datasets.
-To unify input-output formats and promotes generalization in instruction tuning, several task templates $\{T_{i}\}$ are designed to wrap the raw inputs, \ie, a pair of text and image $(X_\text{txt}, X_\text{img})$ from the corresponding dataset, where $T_{i}$ denotes the $i$-th template.
-For example, ``\textit{Given the image, answer the question with no more than three words.} \{Question\}'' is a template for the visual question answering tasks.
-An instruction $I \equiv T_{i}(X_\text{txt})$ wraps the text input using the template.
+Suppose that there is a set of datasets that are divided into held-in and held-out datasets~\cite{Dai2023InstructBLIPTG}.
+A large vision-language model is first finetuned on the held-in dataset, and then evaluated on the held-out dataset in a zero-shot manner.
+To unify and diversify input-output formats and promotes instruction tuning, several task templates $\{T_{i}\}$ are designed to wrap the raw inputs, which is a pair of text $X_\text{txt}$ and image $X_\text{img}$ from the dataset.
+For example, ``\textit{Given the image, answer the question with no more than three words.} \{Question\}'' is a template for visual question answering tasks.
+The instruction is defined as $I \equiv T_{i}(X_\text{txt})$ that wraps text inputs using the template.